March is Endometriosis Month – raise awareness and have a say!

 Endometriosis is one of the most common chronic conditions in Australia, affecting 1 in 7 women.
 It occurs when tissue similar to the lining of the uterus grows outside of the uterus.

 Even though many people have endometriosis, it’s not well-studied and is often missed in people who have it.
 This leads to a lower quality of life and less medical help.
-This Endometriosis Month, learn about endometriosis, how to recognise it, and how to treat it.
-Have a say on improving endometriosis care in the ACT in our survey.
+During Endometriosis Month, we asked the community to share their experiences with endometriosis care in the ACT and their suggestions for how it can be improved.

-Visit Endometriosis Australia to learn how you can get involved and help people living with endometriosis this Endometriosis Month.
+Visit Endometriosis Australia to learn how you can get involved orhelp people living with endometriosis.

 About Endometriosis